Safarveisi/ML_PLATFORM/README.md

 # Querying the Inference Service

 Use the bash script at `ml_platform/best_model_artifacts/inference_service/prediction` to send a prediction request to the inference service.
 The `input.json` file in that same folder provides the feature set (`protocolVersion: v2`) for the instance you want the **XGBoost** model to predict.
+You can also use `ml_platform/serve.ipynb` for this purpose.

 > [!Note]
 >  Before using the inference service, modify the configmap called `config-domain` in the `knative-serving`